cornell-cup/MinibotHandoff/Readme.md

 Object Detection mode:  O

+HOW TO RUN:
+use moba xterm or another terminal to ssh into the pi by typing in: ssh pi@<insert the ip address here>

-HOW TO RUN: You type into terminal
+You type into terminal

 cd MinibotHandoff